AksShri2004/wtforms_start/README.md

-This is my first time using Flask WTForms
+This is my first time using Flask WTForms.
 Enter the email - admin@email.com
           password - 12345678
+To get started!!!